jackybourgeois/jackybourgeois.com/_posts/2023-08-30-article-aisoc.md

   alt: "Survey responses indicating donors perceptions of the data exploration tool"
 ---

-Together with Alejandra Gomez Ortega, Wiebke Hutiri and Gerd Kortuem, we published a article in AI&Society 'Beyond data transactions: a framework for meaningfully informed data donation'.
+Together with Alejandra Gomez Ortega, Wiebke Toussaint Hutiri and Gerd Kortuem, we published a article in AI&Society 'Beyond data transactions: a framework for meaningfully informed data donation'.
 We discuss the opaque nature of personal data and what it means for informed consent in data donation.

 ## Abstract